Logo

 Italy still made the final though, but Matteo Berrettini lost to Taylor Fritz in the final, giving team USA the title.

-Matteo Berrettini then played the 2023 Australian Open, losing to former world No 1 Andy Murray in the first round in five tight sets in a close to a five hours match thriller.
+Matteo Berrettini then played the 2023 Australian Open, losing to former world No 1 Andy Murray in the first round in five tight sets in a close-to-five hours match thriller.

 Matteo Berrettini lost in the second round of the 2023 BNP Paribas Open to Taro Daniel.

-Matteo Berrettini then played the Arizona Tennis Classic, a ATP Challenger 175 Event.
+Matteo Berrettini then played the Arizona Tennis Classic, an ATP Challenger 175 tournament.

 Matteo Berrettini beat Mattia Bellucci, and Aleksandar Vukic, before losing to Alexander Shevchenko in the quarterfinals.